amritasharma05/Redesign-Data-Product/README.md

 The literature topic here is America’s has a unique gun problem.
 Following are the starting points I would consider when redesigning this data product: -

-•	I would like to identify what type of viewers would read this article?
+<li>	I would like to identify what type of viewers would read this article?
 Am I targeting any special group of people?
-•	Anticipate what kind of questions will a viewer have while reading this article?
+<li>	Anticipate what kind of questions will a viewer have while reading this article?
-•	Focus my data visualization around these questions.
+<li>	Focus my data visualization around these questions.
 •	What is the message I want to give the viewers?
 •	What all spectrums can I view my data on?
 Is it more declarative or exploratory?
 Do I need to persuade my viewers to take a stand?
 Does my data visualization support an argument to take a stand?
 •	Do I need to recommend any strategies?
 Does my data have to be actionable or be neutral?